pyOpenSci/lessons/github-git/github-fork-repo.md

 # How to Fork & Clone a GitHub Repository

+🚧 These lessons are under heavy construction and will continue to change through March 2024 🚧

 :::{admonition} What you will learn:

 * Explain how a **GitHub** repository stores and tracks changes to files.